 Owning almost any kind of a keyboard or digital piano is usually better than having none at all because getting involved in music is the goal, regardless of how much or little you can afford.
 I usually don't talk much about the lowest priced portable digital pianos out there because in many cases they are not very good.
-The Casio CDP100 is discontinued and has been replaced by the CDP120 and in my opinion, it's quite nice for the money and considerably better than the Williams Allegro in almost every way.
+The Casio CDP100 is now discontinued and has been replaced by the CDP120 (and now the newer CDP130) and in my opinion, it's quite nice for the money and considerably better than the Williams Allegro in almost every way.
 However, there may still be a few of the discontinued Casio CDP100's for sale out there, so this blog review still focuses on that model along with the Williams Allegro.
-Go here for my full review of the Casio CDP120: Casio CDP120 Review
+Go here for my full review of the Casio CDP130: Casio CDP120/CDP130 Review